alextok/dbsc-discussions/README.md

 B->>I: Load sign-in<br/><br/>x-ms-RefreshTokenCredential1{new_nonce}<br/>x-ms-DeviceCredential1{new_nonce}<br/> x-ms-RefreshTokenCredential2{new_nonce}<br/> x-ms-DeviceCredential2{new_nonce} ...
 end

-Note over B: If Sec-Session-HelperId is present and helperId policy matches IDP URL that RP redirects to, initiate this flow B-->B: initiate Key generation
+Note over B: If Sec-Session-HelperId is present and helperId policy matches IDP URL that RP redirects to, initiate this flow.
+This can be optional for RP that wants to optimize.
+B-->B: initiate Key generation

 B->>P: Pre-gen key and attest (RPUrl, IDPUrl, extratParams...)